Starting a Photography Business: The Legal Issues

 In order to set up your photography business there are really only one of 2 types of business structures which you can adopt.
 You can either set up a registered business name or a limited liability company.

 A registered business name provides you with a flexible business structure with very little formal restrictions placed on you as the business owner.
 However, the biggest legal risk is the fact that there is no separate legal personality between the owner and the business.
 In other words, in the eyes of the law, the owner of the business and the business are one and the same.
 This means that the owner has unlimited personal liability for things which emanate from the business.
-This personal liability can be towards customers, competitors, lenders, employees, and even the government.

 An illustration of this would be if you got a contract to cover a wedding, and after the event you transferred all the photos unto your computer and your computer got damaged and all the photos were irrecoverably lost.
 You as the owner could be sued by your client, and because there is no separate legal personality, you would be sued in your name as well as the business, and any legal liability would be unlimited towards you as the owner.
-Therefore, something that happened in the business could easily bankrupt you the owner.

 Step 2: Protect your Intellectual Property